-COURSE INFORMATION

-Fieldwork: N/A

-Course Contributions: N/A

 Course Leads to: Any literacy based subjects

-Teacher in charge of subject: Mr Mihajlov

-HOLA in charge of subject: Miss Douglas
+Teacher in charge of subject: Mr Mihajlov HOLA in charge of subject: Miss Douglas

 This course will offer students the opportunity to study the cultures of some of the world's ancient civilisations.
-These include: the Ancient Chinese, the Ancient Romans and the Ancient Egyptians., and possibly the Vikings.
-These civilisations provide some of the most interesting opportunities for students to explore and learn about ancient cultures.
-This course will be an integrated studies course involving aspects of history, classical studies, geography, economics, art and literature focusing on specific aspects of each of the civilizations.
-It will also include ICT, with sites dedicated to student learning on these topics needing to be accessed, and selected activities needing ICT knowledge.
+The aim is to learn about different cultures and places thematically, focusing on Myths and Religion, Warfare and Conquest, Society, and of course Food and Entertainment.
+This course will be an integrated studies course involving aspects of History, Classical studies, Geography, Economics, art and literature focusing on specific aspects of each of the civilisations.
+It will also include the development of digital skills, with sites dedicated to student learning on these topics needing to be accessed, and selected activities needing digital knowledge.
 Within these topics will be the opportunity to look at how archaeologists find and interpret evidence.
 Key themes include the rise and fall of ancient civilisations, religion, society, art, culture, and technology.